Adamant-im/adamant-tradebot/.github/ai-agent-instructions.md

 - Database: MongoDB
 - API server: Express for debug and health routes
 - Typing style: JSDoc with `.d.js` files under `types/`

+## Documentation Expectations in Code

+JSDoc is the main documentation and typing mechanism in this repository.

+- Prefer documented functions over undocumented ones when touching code
+- Keep `@param`, `@returns`, and typedef references synchronized with implementation
+- For exchange adapters, document normalization rules and important status mappings
+- For helper functions with non-obvious behavior, document units, accepted formats, and failure behavior

 ## What Actually Starts